wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.11 =
+* Fixed problem when using BCC limits where the last "chunk" of addresses were never sent the email.

 = Version 4.3.10 =
 * Fixed a problem with the "To:" header when sending email to a single user which appeared on some platforms (e.g. one IIS system that I know of).